mxgmn/WaveFunctionCollapse/README.md

 5. By now all the wave elements are either in a completely observed state (all the coefficients except one being zero) or in the contradictive state (all the coefficients being zero).
 In the first case return the output.
 In the second case finish the work without returning anything.

 ## Tilemap generation
-The simplest nontrivial case of our algorithm is when NxN=1x2 (well, NxM).
+The simplest nontrivial case of the algorithm is when NxN=1x2 (well, NxM).
 If we simplify it even further by storing not the probabilities of pairs of colors but the probabilities of colors themselves, we get what we call a "simple tiled model".
 The propagation phase in this model is just adjacency constraint propagation.
 It's convenient to initialize the simple tiled model with a list of tiles and their adjacency data (adjacency data can be viewed as a large set of very small samples) rather than a sample bitmap.

 <p align="center">
   <a href="http://i.imgur.com/jIctSoT.gif">GIF</a> |
   <a href="http://i.imgur.com/jIctSoT.gifv">GIFV</a>
 </p>

-Lists of all the possible pairs of adjacent tiles in practical tilesets can be quite long, so we implemented a symmetry system for tiles to shorten the enumeration.
-In that system each tile should be assigned with its symmetry type.
+Lists of all the possible pairs of adjacent tiles in practical tilesets can be quite long, so I implemented a symmetry system for tiles to shorten the enumeration.
+In this system each tile should be assigned with its symmetry type.

 <p align="center"><img alt="symmetries" src="http://i.imgur.com/9H0frmK.png"></p>